LINCnil/pia-back/README.md

 Enter the rails console with `bin/rails c`

-Launch the command `User.create(email: 'YOUR_EMAIL', password: 'azeazeazeaze', password_confirmation: 'azeazeazeaze')` (your password should be at least 12 characters long).
+Launch the command `User.create(email: 'YOUR_EMAIL', password: 'Azeazeaze123-', password_confirmation: 'Azeazeaze123-')` (your password should be at least 12 characters long, with numbers and special characters).

 Unlock your user with the **unlock_access!** method